mountainMath/cancensus/README.md

 ### Local Cache

-For performance reasons, and to avoid unneccessarily drawing down API quotas, **cancensus** caches data queries under the hood.
+For performance reasons, and to avoid unnecessarily drawing down API quotas, **cancensus** caches data queries under the hood.
 By default, **cancensus** caches in R's temporary directory, but this cache is not persistent across sessions.
 In order to speed up performance, reduce quota usage, and reduce the need for unnecessary network calls, we recommend assigning a persistent local cache using `options(cancensus.cache_path = 'XXX')`, this enables better control over the data.
 This option can be stored stored in your .Rprofile alongside your API key.
 Users will be prompted with a suggestion to change their default cache location when making API calls if one has not been set yet.

 ### Currently available datasets